-Norfolk status Rare. distinct white costal streaks and larger size to next species.
+Norfolk status Rare.
+Distinct white costal streaks and larger than the similar Mompha subbistrigella.
 Dry areas - waste ground, heathland and urban areas.
 Hibernates over winter.
 Confirmed in Britain in Surrey in 1950 and has since spread gradually.

 (VC26 Norfolk/Suffolk border records from 2003/04)